erictolson/temperature-conversion/README.md

 This app allows the user to convert temperatures.

-This project follows the guidelines <a href="https://www.hackingwithswift.com/100/swiftui/19" target="_blank">here</a>
-, from Paul Hudson's "100 Days of Swift UI" tutorial program.
+This project follows the brief <a href="https://www.hackingwithswift.com/100/swiftui/19" target="_blank">here</a>, from Paul Hudson's "100 Days of Swift UI" tutorial program.

 Please see the below video of the app run on an iPhone 14 Pro simulator.